Mindful Social Media Habits for Kids: A Practical Family Guide

 5. Reset offline.
 Try a stretch, a short walk, a family check-in, or a breathing practice such as parent and child breathing exercises.

 Start small.
-A phone timer set for five minutes is often more useful than a dramatic family rule no one can keep.
+A short, agreed-upon check-in after dishes or homework is often more useful than a sweeping family rule everyone is too tired to keep.

 A Mindful Social Media Habits Guide for Different Ages